A PARADIGM SHIFT IN WORSHIP

-Under the Old Covenant, worship is mostly a physical, rigid, and monotonous religious exercise.
-It primarily involves “offering repeatedly the same sacrifices, which can never take away sins.”
+Under the Old Covenant, worship is primarily a physical, rigid, and monotonous religious exercise.
+It mainly involves “offering repeatedly the same sacrifices, which can never take away sins.”
 (Heb.
 10:11 NKJV).

-It is purely an outward or superficial service!
+It is purely an external or superficial service!

-The focus is chiefly on the externals – the animals for the sacrifice, the place of worship, the time of worship, the dress code for worship, or the religious rites.
+The focus is chiefly on the externals – the animals for the sacrifice, the place of worship, the time of worship, the dress code for worship, and religious rites or ceremonies.

 In those days, the place of worship was very significant.
 Sacrifices must only be offered to God at the place He chose.